YBoran24/CryptoTracker/DEPLOYMENT.md

    - Make sure Dockerfile exists in the project root
    - Check that .dockerignore is properly configured
    - Verify that all necessary files are included in the build context
+   - The new multi-stage Dockerfile should resolve the "Missing script: build" error

 ### Checking Deployment Status